membrane-io/wasm-stack-trace/README.md

 - Not yet tested with languages other than Rust (should work for C++ by enabling the right cargo feature)
 - Not yet tested on Firefox
 - Not yet tested on Safari

+## Alternatives

+- Some tools can generate sourcemaps from DWARF data which can achieve a similar result.
+However, adding the sourcemap step to your development cycle can consume significant amount of time since all symbols will be processed eagerly.
+This approach keeps your build-test cycles very fast.
+- Chrome has a [DevTools extension with DWARF support](https://chromewebstore.google.com/detail/cc++-devtools-support-dwa/pdcpmagijalfljmkmjngeonclgbbannb) which might help if you want the full debugger experience.
+In our experience, it doesn't work very well with Rust though.